QData/FastSK/rnn/README.md

 # DNA and Protein Classification Baseline Models
 A DNA and protein sequence LSTM classifier implemented with PyTorch.
-Originally created for comparison with [iGakco-SVM](https://github.com/QData/iGakco-SVM), a new gapped k-mer support vector machine classifier for sequence annotation.
+Originally created for comparison with [FastSK](https://github.com/QData/FastSK), a new string kernel support vector machine classifier for sequence annotation.

 Usage:
 ```